 Using the MultiPHP Manager and the PHP Selector on different domains on the same cPanel account can be confusing.
 This document explains how the webserver (Apache or LiteSpeed) knows which version of PHP to use.
 Before we jump into that, there are a few things you should know.

 1. The MultiPHP Manager lets you set a version of PHP for each document root.
-You cannot use a different version of PHP for an Aliased domain, for instance.

 What is a document root?
 The document root is the "starting point" where the webserver looks for content.
 By default, the primary domain for the account has the document root of "/home/cPanelUser/public_html/".
 When creating an addon domain, the document root usually looks like "/home/cPanelUser/public_html/addon.domain" - the addon domain gets its own folder for a document root.
 If you add an Aliased domain, it will share the document root (and virtual host) of the domain you aliased it on, instead of giving it a unique location.

 What's a Virtual Host?
 A Virtual host is a set of configurations for serving one or more domains.